arjundawande/Tabla-Compositions-Editor/README.md

 - **Deployment**: Hosted on GitHub Pages, assets served via jsDelivr CDN (https://www.jsdelivr.com/).

 ## Licence
-This project is under the MIT Licence. see the `LICENCE` file for full project Licence.
+This project is licensed under the MIT Licence. see the `LICENCE` file for full project Licence.

 ---